Professional edition active

 Heat disorders are caused by some combination of increased heat input and decreased output (see table Common Factors Contributing to Heat Disorders).

-Excess heat input typically results from strenuous exertion, high environmental temperatures, or both.
-Medical disorders and use of stimulant drugs can increase heat production.
+Excess heat gain (or production) typically results from strenuous exertion, high environmental temperatures, or both.
+Medical disorders and use of stimulant medications can increase heat production.

 Clinical effects of heat illnesses are exacerbated by the following:

-• Inability to tolerate increased cardiovascular demands (eg, due to aging, heart failure, chronic kidney disease, respiratory disorders, liver failure)
+• Inability to tolerate increased cardiovascular demands (eg, due to aging, heart failure, chronic kidney disease, respiratory disorders, liver failure, pregnancy)

 • Dehydration